 English football’s largest club stadium, Old Trafford, is, of course, home to 20-time top-flight champions Manchester United.
 The “Theatre of Dreams,” nicknamed by club legend Bobby Charlton, is the oldest stadium on this list.
 It was designed and opened by Archibald Leitch over 110 years ago.

-Leitch is the godfather of British stadiums, designing or helping to design the likes of Anfield, Highbury, Hampden Park, Hillsborough, Stamford Bridge, Twickenham, Villa Park, White Hart Line and many, many more.
+Leitch is the godfather of British stadiums, boasting a rich design legacy cutting across Anfield, Highbury, Hampden Park, Hillsborough, Stamford Bridge, Twickenham, Villa Park, White Hart Lane and many more.

 In recent years, the stadium has fallen into disrepair.
 Reports of a leaking roof, overflowing toilets, and a rodent infestation serve as perfect metaphors for the club's current state.